Visit a fairy-tale village of traditional thatched-roof houses and step back to a bygone era

 Each house is a masterpiece of carpentry.
 They are built without nails—every beam slots neatly into the next.
 The structure is so sound that these houses have stood since the 1800s, even in this earthquake-prone nation.

-This outdoor museum recreates a village.
+This outdoor museum was built by relocating unused gassho-zukuri houses in Shirakawa-go to recreate the traditional way of life.
 It features functional buildings such as storerooms and a temple, as well as the ubiquitous houses.
 Here, you can see demonstrations of local crafts, some of which you can have a go at.
 There are restaurants and souvenir shops, making it an excellent place to rest weary legs.

-Doburoku is the local tipple, a form of sake so popular that the autumn festival is built around it.
-Doburoku is an unfiltered sake that is a bit like moonshine—a "home" brew that is illegal to produce in all but a few designated special zones.
+Doburoku is a local specialty alcohol.
+Doburoku is an unfiltered sake—a "home" brew that is illegal to produce in all but a few designated special zones.

 Some of the houses are still residences and are therefore understandably closed to the public.
 Others, however, are open and are definitely worth checking out.